• Skip to primary navigation

 shades of purple cauliflower

-Purple cauliflower gets its coloring from anthocyanin, a natural plant pigment.
+Purple cauliflower gets its vibrant hue from anthocyanins - natural plant pigments that are powerful antioxidants.

-There's almost 2,000 known natural plant pigments and about 640 anthocyanins.
+There are nearly 2,000 known natural plant pigments, and about 640 of them are anthocyanins.

 purple cauliflower florets and purple Brussel sprouts